Five Reasons to 3D Print Tooling, Jigs and Fixtures

-- Toolmakers can be scarce and are often underutilized making JFT parts when they could be crafting more complex, higher-value tooling.
+- Toolmakers can be scarce and are often underutilized, making jigs, fixtures and tooling parts when they could be crafting more complex, higher-value tooling.

-- Because external machine shop fees include additional overhead costs, the overall cost of externally sourced JFT is higher when compared to producing components internally.
+- Because external machine shop fees include additional overhead costs, the overall cost of externally sourced tooling, jigs and fixtures is higher when compared to producing components internally.

-Also consider that every design iteration, whether involving changes in dimension or functionality, will incur similar costs over and over.
+Also consider that every tool, jig or fixture design iteration, whether involving changes in dimension or functionality, will incur similar costs over and over.
 And these costs will continue to build with each new iteration and with the addition of each new manufacturing facility.
 As a result, production teams often tolerate substandard fixtures.
-If 3D-printed fixtures are available the next day, fast iteration is possible while providing optimal configurations, improving production, increasing quality and supplying a more ergonomic work environment.
+If 3D-printed fixtures are available the next day, fast iteration is possible while providing optimal configurations, improving the production process, increasing quality and supplying a more ergonomic work environment.

-Compared to legacy processes, we have found that many 3D-printed JFT components can save hundreds or even thousands of dollars.
+Compared to legacy processes, we have found that many 3D-printed tooling, jigs and fixtures can save hundreds or even thousands of dollars.
 A recent survey within one of our plants showed savings of $1,500 to $2,500 on average.
 With the average costs of a desktop 3D printer around $5,000, the initial investment can be recouped in just a few jobs.
 In fact, we find that the ROI is realized in the first 30 to 45 days of use.

 Additive manufacturing also supports LEAN manufacturing by enabling the production of highly efficient workstations that are cost-effective to build.
 3D printing specialized in tooling to maximize efficiency can cost as little as $10 per tool.
 In comparison, it could cost $1,500 or more to have the same tooling crafted at a machine shop.
 That translates to workstation designs that can be continuously improved via onsite 3D printing to test, tweak, redesign and iterate until every workstation is optimized and hitting LEAN standards.
 Further, this process can be digitally transferred and repeated at other facilities.